bbauska/UofM-Intro-HTML5/README.md

 bring you over to the code for just a second and show you.
 Right down here, I have something called &apos;"Relative References&apos;" with an id=&apos;"relative&apos;".
-I have embedded links with an id that says &apos;"embedded&apos;" and up here, at the very beginning you can see I have **&lt;div id =&apos;"absolute&apos;"&gt;.** (**&lt;div id="absolute"&gt;**).
+I have embedded links with an id that says &apos;"embedded&apos;" and up here, at the very beginning you can see I have **&lt;div id =&apos;"absolute&apos;"&gt;.**.
 With embedded links, I can click on any of these and navigate within the same page.
-So I&apos;'m not gonna go to a different page.
-I&apos;'m not gonna open up a new tab.
-Instead I&apos;'m gonna jump to different places within the page.
+So I&apos;m not gonna go to a different page.
+I&apos;m not gonna open up a new tab.
+Instead I&apos;m gonna jump to different places within the page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 190.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->